-This recipe is a meal prep champion.
-You can pile this easy sauce on half a French or Italian loaf, add Mozzarella, and broil for a super quick supper.
+This spaghetti sauce recipe is a meal prep champion.
+You can pile this easy sauce on half a French or Italian loaf, add Mozzarella, and broil for a super-quick supper.
 You can do the same with pita, flatbread, or Focaccia for a perfect pizza.
 It’s great for lasagna, ravioli, manicotti, baked ziti, and stuffed shells.
 See why my fridge and freezer are full of this stuff?

-The flavors are great fresh but really come together in the days after in the fridge or freezer.
-If you do freeze, save the butter and fresh herbs and greens for when you reheat.
+The flavors in this particular recipe are great fresh but really come together in the days after in the fridge or freezer.
+If you do freeze, save the butter, fresh herbs, and greens for when you reheat.

 - Half this recipe if you want an approximate 2 cup yield.
 I always make 4 and put 2 in the freezer.